Patrickona/DevOps-Projects/Linux-Project/Linux.md

 ### Ping
 The **ping** command allows us test reachability of servers or a network
 ![Below screenshot shows ping test done towards google.com server](Images/ping.png)
+### Wget
+The **wget** command allows us retrieve information from the internet using protocols like http, https etc
+![Below screenshot shows wget in use retrieving information from a website with the help of https]